slowernews/wisdom-tldr/README.md

 ===
 ###On freedom and settling

-Do not trully commit to any side or cause but yourself.
+Do not trully commit to any side or cause but yourself and your 'family'.

 > *'A man is free at the instant he wants to be.' -- Voltaire*